Valve Communication and Control (ValvePoint) FAQ's

 2.)
 I am replacing a contact type switch unit with a StoneL model that has SST solid state sensors, how do the sensors get wired into my control system?

 Answer: 2-wire solid state sensors electrically act like a SPST contact type switch.
 You would connect the wire that was connected to the common of the contact switch to the Common (C) terminal of the SST sensor and the wire from the NO contact of the switch to the NO terminal of the SST sensor.
 Here is a diagram that shows the basic circuit.
 As with a contact type switch, no additional power is required other than what is provided by the control system input card.

 3.)
 I would like to rebuild my Axiom Spool valve, do you sell rebuild kits?
 Do you have a video showing installation?

 Answer: Yes, we sell rebuild kits and they are easy to install.
-See the rebuild kits here.
+See the available kits on the "downloads" tab for each of the Axiom platform pages.
 To make it easier to install these rebuild kits, we have produced a short video showing the installation procedure.
 See the video here.